Texas Divorce 101: Child Support

 Not less than the amount for 5 children |

-As of September 1, 2021, the Texas Family Code also provides new guidelines for low-income families (Tex.
+Effective from September 1, 2021, the Texas Family Code introduced additional guidelines tailored to low-income families (Tex.
 Fam.
 Code §154.125(c)).
-These new guidelines do not change any of the above guidelines but add to them for obligors whose monthly net resources are less than $1,000.00.
+It's important to note that these new guidelines don't replace the existing ones mentioned earlier; instead, they supplement them.
+These supplementary guidelines are specifically designed for obligors whose monthly net resources amount to less than $1,000.00.

-In those instances, the court shall presumptively apply the following schedule in determining the appropriate level for child support:
+In such cases, the court is mandated to presume the application of the following schedule to ascertain the appropriate level of child support:

 # of Children |